lucasmenezesds/chip-8-ruby-3/README.md

 Anyway if you're interested on knowing more about it, you can check [here](https://en.wikipedia.org/wiki/CHIP-8).

+### Extras

+If you you don't know from where to start or is wondering about some parts of the process of developing this project, you can check the [extra section](/extras/README.md), where I wrote down some notes that maybe could be helpful.

 ## Installation

 **If you're using debian based distro:**